-After cutting the leaves, you should start the stabilizzation process, which consists of adding a preserving liquid (composed of glycerin, water and stabilizers) over the leaf structure for several days.
+After cutting the leaves, you should start the preservation process, which consists of adding a preserving liquid (composed of glycerin, water and stabilizers) over the leaf structure for several days.
 This liquid is added as the leaf’s sap evaporates, leaving behind this preserving liquid.

 This cleaning is done to guarantee the maximum quality and beauty of the leaf, so you should do a thorough clean.

-In addition, after the stabilizzation process (when the sap is replaced by the preserving liquid), flowers must be stored in a special chamber so they start to dry.
+In addition, after the preservation process (when the sap is replaced by the preserving liquid), flowers must be stored in a special chamber so they start to dry.
 They should stay in this chamber for several days, before doing the final clean.